auth0jeffnet/readiness/README.md

   this module, call the check with a URL and then return the results without requiring the user to create or copy code to perform a TCP connectivity check)
-* **SIGHUP signal ** catch the SIGHUP signal to reload the configuration for the service/daemon and the plugins (since Node.js caches any "require"d file(s), any updates would appear to be running "old code" until the SIGHUP signal triggers clearing and reloading these, see https://github.com/lorenwest/node-config/issues/34 for more details)
+* **SIGHUP signal**: catch the SIGHUP signal to reload the configuration for the service/daemon and the plugins (since Node.js caches any "require"d file(s), any updates would appear to be running "old code" until the SIGHUP signal triggers clearing and reloading these, see https://github.com/lorenwest/node-config/issues/34 for more details)